TheRohans/qi/README.md

 	- Golang
 	- YAML
 	- Lua
-- Default encoding UTF-8
+- UTF-8 encoding
 - Hex editing

-Qi was forked from QEmacs 3.2 with a lot of features stripped out.
+Qi was originally forked from QEmacs 3.2.
+Qi has been heavily modified from QEmacs, and it is not backwards compatible with QEmacs.

 ## Demo